rinial/HeroesArena/README.md

 # Heroes Arena

-**Heroes Arena** is a turn-based arena multiplayer RPG game.
+**Heroes Arena** is a turn-based arena multiplayer RPG.
 Connect to your friends, choose your class and defeat them all!

 Made with Unity and ♥.